TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang.md

 3. GOOS = optional override of GOOS (add `-e GOOS=linux`)
 4. GOARCH = optional override of GOARCH (add `-e GOARCH=amd64`)

-Plugin ID argument: Providing a `plugin_id` argument enables hot hot-reload compatibility of your `.so` plugin build, so that you would not need to restart gateway.
+Plugin ID argument: Providing a `plugin_id` argument enables hot-reload compatibility of your `.so` plugin build, so that you would not need to restart gateway.
 This is acceptable for development environments, but should not be used in production.